Prepare multidimensional pollution data

 - On the ribbon, click the Analysis tab.
 In the Geoprocessing group, click Tools.

-- For Input Multidimensional Raster, choose PM25.
+- In the Copy Raster tool pane, for Input Raster, choose PM25.

 - Click Run.